- Peak Season: June-August

 Goliath Grouper Fishing

 Goliath Grouper have made a major comeback over recent years after being completely decimated by commercial pressure in the 70s and 80s.
-Now it seems as though many wrecks are occupied by these fish.
+Now it seems as though many wrecks are occupied by these fish but unfortunately they are rarely caught off Miami.
 Goliaths can reach weights over 600lbs and love to engulf anything they can fit in their mouths, whether that is a jack, snapper, snook or permit, they couldn't care less.
 Although their aggressive personalities make them easy to hook, pulling them away from the safety of their dens is another matter entirely.
 Even with the heaviest tackle, set with the heaviest line and drags, Goliaths do what they want, when they want.
+Most of the Goliath Grouper are caught in the Gulf of Mexico or Central Florida.

 How to Catch Goliath Grouper